ros-tooling/graph-monitor/README.md

 As presented at ROSCon 2024 in "ROS robot health monitoring, the Bonsai approach": https://vimeo.com/1024971769

+Also see https://github.com/BonsaiRobotics/roscon2024_health_sample for a sample application setting up these components.

 See each package's README for more detailed information.

 Packages here: